Skip to content

 Click a card to open the collection’s detail page.

-The collection detail page lists every member dataset using the same card layout as Search & Discovery, with one key difference: collection-scoped search.
+The collection detail page lists every member dataset — each row links to the dataset, with its geometry type and feature count — plus collection-scoped search.
 The search bar at the top of the collection page runs against the collection’s members only, not the full catalog.

 This makes collections useful as small catalogs in their own right — a team member exploring “Hydrology” can keyword-search and filter just within that scope.